laravel/nova-docs/3.0/customization/cards.md

 When Nova generates your card, `resources/js` and `resources/sass` directories are generated for you.
 These directories contain your card's JavaScript and Sass stylesheets.
 The primary files of interest in these directories are: `resources/js/components/Card.vue` and `resources/sass/card.scss`.

 The `Card.vue` file is a single-file Vue component that contains your card's front-end.
 From this file, you are free to build your card however you want.
 Your card can make HTTP requests using Axios, which is available globally.
-In addition, the `moment.js` and `underscore.js` libraries are globally available.
+In addition, the `moment.js` and `lodash` libraries are globally available.

 #### Card Properties